raccoondotcom/raccoondotcom/README.md

 - ⚡ I'm @Blockmanuu in most social media
 - 💬 If you want to talk I'd rather we did that through discord manu3393#5514
 - 🔨 I'm working with the help of TheChicken14
-- 🎤 I speak fluently English and Spanish
+- 🎤 I am fluent in English and Spanish

 <!--
 **raccoondotcom/raccoondotcom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.